8xEngineers/cse210-fa24-group12/admin/meetings/19112024-planning-sprint2.md

 We updated the project board
 We are attacking the test fixing parallely
-- Some are trying to fix the code for the current tests
+- Some are trying to fix the code for the current tests - Botao, Hanzhe
-- Some are trying to rewrite the tests and correct the versions
+- Some are trying to rewrite the tests and correct the versions - Kirsten, Jialin
-- Some are fixing the lint errors
+- Some are fixing the lint errors - Akash, Matcha, Sudhansh
-- Some are working with Github workflows
+- Some are working with Github workflows - Madhusudhan
+- Merge the journal-view merging - Akash, Sudhansh
 All the assignees can be seen on the board.